 I wanted to also include Celestron’s SkyMaster 15×70 on the list of best binoculars under 100 because the more powerful 25x70s are a bit limited by their magnification.
 The 15×70 is quite a bit less powerful, which means a wider field of view and easier focusing.

 Keep in mind that these are fairly heavy and, like their big brother 25x70s, are ideally used with a tripod.
-The eye relief on these is also a bit better than the 25x70s, so they are going to be more comfortable with glasses.
+The eye relief on these is also a bit better than the 25x70s, so they are going to be more comfortable if you wear glasses.

 |Objective Lens Diameter (mm)||70|

 |Field of view (degrees)||4.4|